sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 downloads.

 Before we go on, we call a type *simple* if it has no fields and a recursive chase up the *base* types leads to a primitive type.
-A type is *anonymous* if it is not captured into the DnSchemaStore.
+A type is *inline* if it is not captured into the DnSchemaStore.
 The data structure of the DnType is as follows.

 ### DnType
  * *name* - Name of type.
-Optional for anonymous types.
+Optional for inline types.
  * *label* - Optional friendly label for type.
  * *description* - Optional description of type.
  * *dnBuilder* - A post processing builder that builds out the type more fully based on other data in this